adbc-drivers/bigquery/README.md

   limitations under the License.
 -->

-# ADBC Drivers for Google BigQuery
+# ADBC Drivers for BigQuery

-Not affiliated with Google.
+This repository contains [ADBC drivers](https://arrow.apache.org/adbc/) for [BigQuery](https://cloud.google.com/bigquery), implemented in different languages.

-This repository contains [ADBC drivers](https://arrow.apache.org/adbc/) for Google BigQuery, implemented in different languages.
+This project is not affiliated with Google.

 ## Installation